Project-MONAI/tutorials/generation/maisi/README.md

 - A Foundation Diffusion model that can generate large CT volumes up to 512 &times; 512 &times; 768 size, with flexible volume size and voxel size
 - A ControlNet to generate image/mask pairs that can improve downstream tasks, with controllable organ/tumor size

+## Minimum GPU requirement
+For image size equal or smaller than 512x512x128, the minimum GPU memory for training and inference is 16G.

+For image size equal or smaller than 512x512x512, the minimum GPU memory for training is 40G, for inference is 24G.

 ## Example Results and Evaluation

 We retrained several state-of-the-art diffusion model-based methods using our dataset.
 The results in the table and figure below show that our method outperforms previous methods on an unseen dataset ([autoPET 2023](https://www.nature.com/articles/s41597-022-01718-3)).
 Our method shows superior performance to previous methods based on all [Fréchet Inception Distance (FID)](https://papers.nips.cc/paper/2017/hash/8a1d694707eb0fefe65871369074926d-Abstract.html) scores on different 2D planes.
 Here we compared the generated images with real images of size 512 &times; 512 &times; 512 and spacing 1.0 &times; 1.0 &times; 1.0 mm<sup>3</sup>.